polynetwork/dev-docs/guideline.md

 - [Build New Bridges](new_product/integrate_bridge/readme.md)

 ## Import New Assets
-Please read this section if you want to import assets to the Poly cross-chain ecosystem:
+Please read this section if you want to import assets to Poly Network:
 - [Import New Assets](new_product/integrate_assets/readme.md)

 ## Customize Business Logic Contracts